open-telemetry/opentelemetry-specification/specification/trace/api.md

 ### IsValid

-An API called `IsValid`, that returns a boolean value, which is `true` if the SpanContext has a non-zero TraceID and a non-zero SpanID, MUST be provided.
+An API called `IsValid`, that returns a boolean value, which is `true` if the Span has a non-zero TraceID and a non-zero SpanID, MUST be provided.

 ### IsRemote

-An API called `IsRemote`, that returns a boolean value, which is `true` if the SpanContext was propagated from a remote parent, MUST be provided.
+An API called `IsRemote`, that returns a boolean value, which is `true` if the Span was propagated from a remote parent, MUST be provided.
-When extracting a `SpanContext` through the [Propagators API](../context/api-propagators.md#propagators-api), `IsRemote` MUST return true, whereas for the SpanContext of any child spans it MUST return false.
+When extracting span identifiers through the [Propagators API](../context/api-propagators.md#propagators-api), `IsRemote` MUST return true, whereas for any child spans it MUST return false.

 ### TraceState

-`TraceState` is a part of [`SpanContext`](./api.md#spancontext), represented by an immutable list of string key/value pairs and formally defined by the [W3C Trace Context specification](https://www.w3.org/TR/trace-context/#tracestate-header).
+`TraceState` is a part of the [span's identifiers](#span-identifiers), represented by an immutable list of string key/value pairs and formally defined by the [W3C Trace Context specification](https://www.w3.org/TR/trace-context/#tracestate-header).
 Tracing API MUST provide at least the following operations on `TraceState`: